 Click to Provide Feedback ICRA expects the Indian aviation industry to report a net loss of ~Rs.
-20-30 billion in FY2025 and FY2026; however, it would be significantly lower than the losses witnessed in the past.
-For February 2025, domestic air passenger traffic was estimated at 143.0 lakh, 2.1% lower than 146.1 lakh in January 2025.
-However, it grew by ~13.1% on a YoY basis and was higher by ~16.0% than the pre-Covid levels, i.e., February 2020.
-The airlines' capacity deployment in February 2025 was higher than February 2024 by ~5.1%, but lower by 7.2% over January 2025.
-For 11M FY2025 (April 2024-February 2025), domestic air passenger traffic was ~1,551.0 lakh, a YoY growth of ~7.7% and ~12.9% higher than the pre-Covid level of ~1,338.0 lakh in 11M FY2020.
-Further, for 10M FY2025, the international passenger traffic for Indian carriers stood at ~280.9 lakh, a YoY growth of ~14.8%, higher than the pre-Covid level of ~198.8 lakh by 41.3%. - Stable outlook on the Indian aviation industry The outlook for the Indian aviation industry remains Stable, driven by expectations of moderate growth in domestic air passenger traffic and a relatively stable cost environment in FY2025 and FY2026.
-Moreover, the industry witnessed improved pricing power during FY2024, reflected in the higher yields (over pre-Covid levels) and the revenue per available seat kilometre-cost per available seat kilometre (RASK-CASK) spread of the airlines.
-The momentum in the air passenger traffic growth witnessed in FY2024 is likely to marginally taper to 7-10% in FY2025 and FY2026 (compared to 13% in FY2024), given the high base of FY2024 and lower passenger traffic in H1 FY2025, impacted by severe heat waves and other weather-related disruptions.
-The yields are also likely to be under pressure, as airlines strive to maintain the adequate passenger load factor (PLF).
-International passenger traffic for Indian carriers is expected to grow by 15-20% in FY2025. - ATF prices in FY2025 were lower by 8.0% on a YoY basis but remained significantly elevated over pre-Covid levels The movement in the yields will remain monitorable, amid elevated aviation turbine fuel (ATF) prices and depreciation of the INR vis-à-vis the USD over pre-Covid levels, both of which have a major bearing on the airlines' cost structure.
+20-30 billion in FY2025 and FY2026 each, significantly lower than the losses witnessed in the past For March 2025, domestic air passenger traffic was estimated at 148.8 lakh, 5.9% higher than 140.4 lakh in February 2025.
+Further, it grew by ~11.3% on a YoY basis.
+The airlines' capacity deployment in March 2025 was higher than March 2024 by ~8.5% and 10.7% over February 2025.
+For FY2025 (April 2024-March 2025), the domestic air passenger traffic was ~1,657.1 lakh, a YoY growth of ~7.8% and ~17.1% higher than the pre-Covid level of ~1,415.6 lakh in FY2020.
+This was in line with ICRA's estimates of 7-10% YoY growth for FY2025.
+Further, for 11M FY2025, the international passenger traffic for Indian carriers stood at ~309.5 lakh, a YoY growth of ~14.6%, higher than the pre-Covid level of ~218.1 lakh by 41.9%. - Stable outlook on Indian aviation industry The outlook for the Indian aviation industry remains Stable, driven by expectations of moderate growth in domestic air passenger traffic and a relatively stable cost environment in FY2026.
+The industry witnessed steady pricing power during 9M FY2025, as reflected in the stable yields over 9M FY2024; however, the revenue per available seat kilometre-cost per available seat kilometre (RASK-CASK) spread of the airlines in 9M FY2025 was lower than 9M FY2024, largely due to higher cost incurred towards aircraft on ground.
+The domestic air passenger traffic growth tapered to ~7.8% in FY2025 on a YoY basis, in line with ICRA's expectations, given the high base of FY2024 and lower passenger traffic in H1 FY2025, impacted by severe heat waves and other weather-related disruptions.
+The domestic air passenger traffic is estimated to grow at 7-10% in FY2026.
+However, the yields are likely to be under pressure, as airlines strive to maintain adequate passenger load factor (PLF).
+International passenger traffic for Indian carriers is expected to grow by 15-20% each in FY2025 and FY2026. - ATF prices in April 2025 were lower by ~13% on a YoY basis but remained significantly elevated over pre-Covid levels The movement in the yields will remain monitorable, amid elevated aviation turbine fuel (ATF) prices and depreciation of the INR vis-à-vis the USD over pre-Covid levels, both of which have a major bearing on the airlines' cost structure.
 Average ATF prices stood at Rs.
-103,499/KL in FY2024, lower by 14% than Rs.
-121,013/KL in FY2023.
-In FY2025, the average ATF price at Rs.
-95,181/KL was lower by 8.0% on a YoY basis, though higher by 47.1% than the pre-Covid level, i.e., Rs.
-64,715/ KL.
-Fuel cost accounts for ~30-40% of the airlines' expenses, while ~35-50% of the operating expenses-including aircraft lease payments, fuel expenses and a significant portion of aircraft and engine maintenance expenses-are denominated in dollar terms.
+95,181/KL in FY2025, lower by 8.0% on a YoY basis, though higher by 47.1% than the pre-Covid level, i.e., Rs.
+64,715/KL.
+Further, the ATF prices in April 2025 were lower by 12.9% on a YoY basis and 6.1% sequentially, but higher by 37% compared to pre-Covid level i.e., April 2019.
+Fuel cost accounts for ~30-40% of the airlines' expenses, while ~35-50% of the operating expenses, including aircraft lease payments, fuel expenses and a significant portion of aircraft and engine maintenance expenses, are denominated in dollar terms.
 Further, some airlines have foreign currency debt.
 While domestic airlines have a partial natural hedge to the extent of their earnings from international operations, their net payables are mostly in foreign currency.
-The airlines' efforts to ensure fare hikes, proportionate to their input cost increases, will be the key to expand their profitability margins.
+The airlines' efforts to effect fare hikes, proportionate to their input cost increase, will be the key to expand their profit margins.